ShantanuMakkar/Terraform_random_password_generation/README.md

+NOTE - Please open the README file in code mode (and not in preview mode) in Github for better experience reading.
+Thanks!

 Terraform Random Password Generation Module :

-Overview -

 This Terraform module generates two random passwords: active and backup.
 It supports:

 	1. Password Generation: Creates initial active and backup passwords.
 	2. Backup Rotation: Regenerates the backup password when needed.
 	3. Password Swapping: Swap active and backup passwords safely.